-3.3 Feature Preservation
+3.3.
+Feature Preservation

 Our advancing front algorithm allows for a simple extension to enable meshing of surfaces while preserving a certain class of surface features.
 We are able to preserve boundaries, creases, and intersection curves from CSG operations.
 In order to preserve them, we must ensure that no triangles are created which cross them.
 This is easiest done by initializing the advancing fronts at the features, essentially dealing with each piecewise smooth patch separately.
 Finding boundaries and creases is a hard problem in general.
 For mesh surfaces, finding boundaries is trivial.
-To identify creases, we simply threshold the dihedral angles, though advanced techniques could be used for identifying ridges and valleys in meshes [15], and point-set surfaces [11].
+To identify creases, we simply threshold the dihedral angles, though advanced techniques could be used for identifying ridges and valleys in meshes [HPW05], and point-set surfaces [FCOS05].
 Once the feature curves have been found, we resample them with an algorithm analogous to our advancing front, albeit in one lower dimension.
 These resampled curves then become the initial fronts for the triangulation.

 When constructing the guidance field for surfaces with features, we include the curvature of the feature curves in addition to the curvature of the surface.
+We also use the curvatures of each half-disk when computing the curvature of the surface at a point on a sharp feature.
 We then use the same guidance field for both resampling the feature curves and triangulating the surface.
 This ensures that all of the features are accurately represented while still maintaining the constraints on the triangle quality.

-3.4 Implementation
+3.4.
+Implementation

 Our system was designed to mesh (or remesh) a large class of surfaces, and the design of our prototype implementation reflects this.
 The main triangulation module handles the front advancement, with all intersection tests, merging and splitting of fronts.
 A set of abstract classes define the interface of the surface definition, and so the triangulation module is unaware of the underlying surface type.
-This simplifies the implementation of more advanced operations, such as mixed-mode remeshing.
+This simplifies the implementation of more advanced operations, such as mixedmode remeshing.

-A challenging aspect of implementing an advancing front algorithm is to determine when a free triangles encroaches a front in the triangulation.
+A challenging aspect of implementing an advancing front algorithm is to determine when a free triangle encroaches on a front in the triangulation.
 The fronts are only linear approximations of curves on the surface, so they can cross each other without strictly intersecting.
 If this happens, more than one triangle will cover a patch of the surface, making it topologically incorrect.
-Our solution is to extend the front curve along the normal surface direction, creating what we call fences, illustrated in Figure 4.
+Our solution is to extend the front curve along the surface normal direction, creating what we call fences, illustrated in Figure 4.
 To determine if a free triangle is encroaching, we test it for intersection against the fences.
-Since Equation 8 tells us the maximum distance between a point on $\mathcal S$ and the mesh, the fence heights simply need to be greater than $\epsilon(\rho,\mathbf x)$ to guarantee that the fronts will not cross.
-Additionally, we call a triangle encroaching if the newly placed vertex comes closer than half of its ideal step length to the fence.
+Equation 8 tells us the maximum distance between a point on S and the mesh, so the fence heights simply need to be greater than $\varepsilon(\rho, \mathbf{x})$ to guarantee that the fronts will not cross.
+We call a triangle encroaching if the newly placed vertex comes closer than half of its ideal step length to a fence.